 - Alfalfa honey is a light amber color and a popular table honey.
 It has a slightly floral flavor with a spiced finish.
 This is a good honey to use when you will flavor your mead since it won’t overpower or conflict with additional flavors.

 - Buckwheat honey is a dark variety rich in Iron and antioxidants.
-It’s earthy flavor is similar to maple syrup.
+Its earthy flavor is similar to maple syrup.
 It is too strong to be used exclusively for mead but blends well with one part buckwheat honey to 3 parts of another variety.
+This study found that adding buckwheat honey to a cup of tea substantially boosted the level of antioxidants in the body.

 - Clover honey is incredibly popular in the United States and very easy to find in the store.
 This honey is a great base for adding additional flavors.
 It also makes a very smooth and clean traditional mead.